Reviews You Can Rely On

 Our Verdict

 When buying a solar panel, charging efficiency and dependability are downright crucial.
-The BigBlue SolarPowa 28 (with no ammeter) stood out as one of the most efficient panels we tested in direct and indirect solar charging tests.
+The BigBlue SolarPowa 28 stood out as one of the most efficient panels we tested in both direct and indirect solar charging tests.
 This 28-watt model performed better in variable conditions than every other panel we tested.
-This was consistently one of the most effective and efficient portable solar charger models across every one of our tests.
-It reliably works to convert sunlight into energy, even in less ideal, cloudy conditions.
-Though this isn't the absolute smallest or lightest panel, we think it balances portability and solar charging efficiency better than most.
-Additionally, this is one of the more affordable models we tested.
-It consistently performed better than solar panels that cost over twice as much as this one.
-Simply put, we love this panel for its effective charging, durable, straightforward design, and because it's reliable even when the sun is not.
+This was consistently one of the most effective and efficient portable solar charger models across all our tests.
+It reliably converts sunlight into energy, even in less-than-ideal, cloudy conditions.
+Although it's not the absolute smallest or lightest panel, we believe it strikes a better balance between portability and solar charging efficiency than most, and it's one of the more affordable models we tested.
+Simply put, we love this panel for its effective charging, durable design, and reliability, even on cloudy days.
+It consistently performed better than other portable solar chargers, see for yourself.

 REASONS TO BUY